openaps/docs/docs/docs/How it works/understanding-insulin-on-board-calculations.md

 In the new release, users will be able to select between using a "bilinear" (looks like what was  plotted above: /\) or "exponential" curves.
 Unlike the bilinear `activity` curve (which varies only based on `dia` values in a user's pump), the new exponential curves will allow users to specify both the `dia` value to use AND where they believe their `peak` insulin activity occurs.

-A user can select one of three curve defaul settings:
+A user can select one of three curve default settings:

 * **bilinear:** Same as how the curves work in oref0, version 0.5 -- IOB curve is calculated based on a bilinear `activity` curve that varies by user's `dia` setting in their pump.